S-Brand5136/lighthouse-labs-scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a _fullstack_ web app that is designed to allow students book interviews with designated interviewers.
-The front is built with **Create-react-app**, and the backend is powered by **Express**.
+Interview Scheduler is a _fullstack_ web app that is designed to allow students to book interviews with designated interviewers.
+The front-end is built with **Create-react-app**, and the back-end is powered by **Express**.
 It was built during week 7/8 of my time at [Lighthouse Labs](https://www.lighthouselabs.ca/).

 A Demo of this app can be found here -> [lighthouse-scheduler demo](https://60ca81220bd5d909c1c8fdc6--dazzling-varahamihira-88e10e.netlify.app/), its hosted using a combination of heroku and netlify.
 If the appointment data does not show straight away, heroku is just taking a hot minute to spin up the server for us!